Langtang Valley trek guidance

 • Momos: A Type of Tibetan dumpling found in restaurants across Tibet.
 The filling inside these dumplings is yak or mutton meat, yet you can also find vegetable or cheese fillings.
 They can be prepared with either method, either steamed or fried.

 • Thukpa/Thenthuk: They are very warming and satisfying noodle soups.
-These are cooked using a rich broth made from yak bones, mixed with different vegetables.
+Cooks prepare these using a rich broth made from yak bones, mixed with different vegetables.

 • Tibetan Hotpot: It is a dish shared among several people.
 Mainly, various ingredients are put on the table and dipped into the boiling water to eat.
 That includes meat such as yak, mutton, or pork, and sometimes mushrooms.